atomt/acne/README.md

 And it should show up under `/var/lib/acne/live/example/` as `cert.pem`, `chain.pem`, `fullchain.pem` and `key.pem`.
 Then it's just a matter of pointing the service to the correct files.

-Make your system run `acne renew-auto` on a daily or weekly basis.
+Make your system run `acne renew-auto --cron` on a daily or weekly basis.
 This will auto-renew certificates that are close to their expiry.
 Any problems will go out to standard error.

 ## Security